 Affordable Care Act

-Since the Affordable Care Act (ACA) want into effect in 2010, 16.4 million uninsured people have gained access to health coverage.
+Since the Affordable Care Act (ACA) went into effect in 2010, 31 million uninsured people have gained access to health coverage.
 As with the Baby Boomers, this unprecedented surge in healthcare consumers will foster additional demand for nurses.
 Not only does the ACA provide insured access to healthcare services, it also focuses on preventive and holistic approaches to healthcare — for which nurses are perfectly suited.
 The demand for nurses who can provide healthcare education and promotion strategies will continue its upward trend in the future, further increasing their value in the healthcare field.

 Demand for Nurses